ElOtro/stockuprb-api/README.md

 Let's think about a bank account.
 You maybe have multiple bank accounts.
 The one is a national currency account, other is dollar account.
 They definitely may have different attributes, so to make your life easier, it would be nice define them in the jsonb type.

+What are start_at, end_at in agreements for?

+To store "history" changing company contacts.

 ## TODO

 - Dockerize